A Life Well Lived

 Chadral Rinpoche lived to the considerable age of one hundred and four, counting by the Tibetan system which includes the months of gestation prior to birth.
 His had been a grand and long life and one which had been of benefit to countless sentient beings.

 Others were not so fortunate however and a whole new group of people both young and old from all walks of life and all parts of the world missed that precious opportunity of direct contact with him.
-Nevertheless, his influence continued to reach far and wide.
+Nevertheless, his influence continues to reach far and wide.

 Before 2009, Rinpoche was very accessible although he never lingered too long in any one place.
 There were a few occasions when things might not have gone the way some people might have expected but this was part of the beauty of his style and expression.
 He was never a Lama to compromise on the things that he held dear, neither could he be ‘brought around’ once a decision about something or other had been made.